mvrzan/salesforce-connections-demo/README.md

 #### Data Cloud

-1. Within Data Cloud, the first step is to configure a Website connector using the provided [web event schema](./salesforce_config/data_cloud_web_connector/quadstar_web_schema.json.
+1. Within Data Cloud, the first step is to configure a Website connector using the provided [web event schema](./salesforce_config/data_cloud_web_connector/quadstar_web_schema.json).
-2. Configure Data Streams for the newly configured Website connector and map the fields appropriately
+2. Configure Data Streams for the newly configured Website connector and map the fields appropriately for both behavior and individual data streams (if you don't want to use custom events, `Product Browse Engagement` is the only DMO you should map for the behavioral events)
 3. The `Chat Activities`, `User Logged In`, and `User Logged Out` are custom Data Model Objects that have a N:1 relationship to the Individual DMO
 4. Ensure you have a real-time Identity Resolution running
 5. Create a real-time Data Graph